-The cost of a WARMLITE TRIPLE seems high because it includes so much.
-Compare it to other bag combinations needed to match it: winter bag + summer bag + overbag + Vapor Barrier liner +4 lbs. of 2 self inflating pads to match warmth and comfort of D.A.M.
-You’ll find they add up to MUCH more cost, weight, and bulk.
-We give you more for your $ by avoiding duplication of materials, low overhead, no sales markup, and sometimes no profit.
+The cost of a Warmlite Triple seems high, but consider how much it includes.
+Compare it to other bag combinations needed to match it, you would need a winter bag, a summer bag, an overbag, a Vapor Barrier liner, plus 4 lbs. of two self inflating pads to match the warmth and comfort of D.A.M.
+Separately purchasing all these items would add up to substantially more cost, weight, and bulk not to mention closet space required for storage between trips.
+We give you more for your money by avoiding duplication of materials, low overhead, and no third party sales markup.

-Many people don’t need extreme low temperature capability of a full TRIPLE bag, but want something for 3 season use where it might range from 10° to 65° F. The WARMLITE TRIPLE is ideal for that use, while no other single bag can cover such a wide range.
+Many people don’t need extreme low temperature capability of a full TRIPLE bag, but want something for 3 season use where it might range from 10° to 65° F. The Warmlite Triple is ideal for that use, while no other single bag can cover such a wide range.
 The thin top covers 25° to 65° range, the THICK top -10° to 45° range, and the combination gives quick warm ups (and warmth enough for surprise emergencies down to -60° F. for average person.)
-Why buy 2 or 3 other bags to cover the range, not know which to take, or worse, find you’ve taken the wrong one, when one WARMLITE does it all?
+Why buy 2 or 3 other bags to cover the range, not know which to take, or worse, find you’ve taken the wrong one, when one Warmlite bag does it all?

 56 inches, 60 inches, 64 inches, 70 inches, 76 inches

 Foam Pad, Standard Down-Filled Air Mattress